 "Instead of building a sterile 'McMansion'

-on a postage stamp lot in a new
+on a postage stamp lot in

 that destroys historic property, why not restore